Skip to main content

-As spring turns into summer, you’re probably as excited as we are to begin using your outdoor space.
+As spring turns into summer, you’re probably excited to start using your perfectly designed outdoor space.
 Part of enjoying the backyard is being able to enjoy some privacy as we eat, entertain, work, and lounge.
 If you’re like many who have close neighbors or live in joined housing, you may be looking for new ways to add privacy elements to your outdoor space.
-There are tons of backyard privacy ideas you can implement with relative ease that don’t cost an arm and a leg.
+The good news is that there are tons of backyard privacy ideas you can implement with relative ease — and they don’t cost an arm and a leg.
 Not only that, but they can also enhance your backyard design with additional pops of color, texture, and interest.

-Here are nine simple ideas to give you some inspiration before your next backyard event!
+Here are 10 simple ideas to give you some inspiration before your next backyard event!

 Use landscaping

 Using plants in various sizes can help create interest while offering privacy on backyard patios and decks.
-You can add a combination of privacy hedges, scrubs, layered plants, vines, and trees, all of which can grow over time and offer a maximum amount of privacy.
+You can add a combination of privacy hedges, shrubs, layered plants, vines, and trees, all of which can grow over time and offer a maximum amount of privacy.
 Talk to your local garden center to find out which plants work in different areas (full sun vs. mostly shade) and plant accordingly.

 Install a privacy fence